 You can subscribe to the java tag micro-feed.

 I am currently hopping back and forth between the world of Java and the world of .NET and consequently I am learning a lot of little tricks that developers bridging these two worlds may find handy.
-Today’s trick is to convert a Java .jks certificate file into a .pfx file so it can be imported […]
+Today’s trick is to convert a certificate from a Java .jks file into a .pfx file so it can […]

 I have used the Windows certificate store quite a lot over the years, including fixing a really gnarly issue caused by a minor change in Windows Server 2003, but I haven’t used the Java Keystore at all until recently.
 One thing I learned very quickly is that the error messages are utterly terrible most of […]